pheintzman/RefineAlign/README.md

 # RefineAlign
-A shell script for generating  alignments from a concatenated fasta file of mitogenome sequences.
+A shell script for generating  alignments of mitogenome sequences from a concatenated fasta file.
 Made for use on the Swedish NAISS Dardel cluster.

 RefineAlign: